See more articles

 Start Now

-• How to find backlinks in Google
+• How to find backlinks using Google

-• How to monitor backlinks
+• How to monitor backlinks efficiently

-• The best tools to find and monitor backlinks
+• The best tools for backlink monitoring

 All done with the video and ready to dive in?
 Let’s get started…

-How To Monitor Backlinks
+How To Monitor Backlinks Effectively

 How To Monitor Backlinks Graphic